 Legal Action for Single-Vehicle Accident Victims

 Injured passengers can retain an attorney to try to hold a negligent driver responsible for injuries sustained in a single-vehicle collision.
 Additionally, a driver who is injured due to another party’s negligence can seek legal remedies.
 For example, a municipality or property owner responsible for maintaining a road may also be liable for a crash that is caused by hitting a deep pothole or another road hazard.
 Negligence exists when one party breaches a duty to act reasonably toward another party, causing their injuries and resulting in damages.
 Drivers owe other road users a duty of reasonable care, and property owners also owe people visiting their premises certain levels of care, including keeping their property free from dangerous hazards.
+The Port St. Lucie car accident attorney at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.
+We provide experienced guidance to people who need a car accident attorney to bring a claim on their behalf.

 If a driver is partially, or even mostly, negligent in causing their own injuries, legal action is still possible.
 Florida follows a ‘pure comparative fault’ theory of awarding damages.
 Under this scheme, even if a driver is found to be 60 percent at fault in an accident, they can be awarded 40 percent of the damages from another negligent party.
 Damages available for victims of single-vehicle accidents may include past and future medical expenses, property loss, lost income, diminished earning capacity, and in some instances, pain and suffering compensation.